SotiriosZiakas/Copenhagen-Houses-Project/README.md

     b.
 Make prediction on the test set.

     c.
-Save and use them to make a plot with real VS predicted prices.
+Save and use them to make a plot with real versus predicted prices.

 3. **predict_model:**